isomerpages/gb-assist/pages/solutionrepo/solution783.md

 ---
-title: Million Accounting and Stock Control System Version 3 - Package C (3 Users)
+title: Shopmatic Pro Concierge
-permalink: /productivity-solutions-grant/solutionrepo/solution1148
+permalink: /productivity-solutions-grant/solutionrepo/solution783
 ---

 #### Description

-Million Accounting Software is a full-fledged accounting system with a user-friendly interface that is simple to use and enables easy generation of all necessary financial reports with minimum accounting background required.
-These reports include Profit & Loss, Trial Balance, Balance Sheet and GST reports.

-Million Accounting supports Multi-Company and Multi-Currency and has four modules - Accounting, Stock, Invoicing and Payroll.
+Shopmatic is a SaaS solution that offers an integrated business solutions for SMEs to take their business online and providing full accessibility to the business owner to operate their e-commerce presence.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Rockbell_20200199_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Shopmatic_Annex_3_CR_wef_18_Aug_2020.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria